codgersanya/TermPointtoENB/readme.txt

 #                                     #
 #*************************************#

-termpointtoenb.mos adds X2-interfaces to nodes.
+termpointtoenb_main.mos adds X2-interfaces to nodes.
 The script checks the existence of all relevant MOs, adds them on one side and checks the autocreation on the other-side.
 The only input needed is the list of the wanted X2NR-relation(s), like: